 Judicial conduct: Reforming the complaints process

-On May 25, 2021, the Government of Canada introduced proposed changes to the Judges Act to restructure the process for dealing with allegations of misconduct against federally appointed judges.
+On December 16, 2021, the Government of Canada reintroduced in the House of Commons proposed changes to the Judges Act to restructure the process for dealing with allegations of misconduct against federally appointed judges.
+These legislative changes were first introduced in the Senate on May 25, 2021.

-The Bill is intended to increase Canadians’ confidence in the judicial system by ensuring greater accountability, transparency and cost-efficiency in the process for handling complaints.
+The proposed changes intend to increase Canadians’ confidence in the judicial system by ensuring greater accountability, transparency and cost-efficiency in the process for handling complaints.

-The Canadian Judicial Council (CJC) would continue to preside over the proposed process.
+Under the proposed new process, the Canadian Judicial Council (CJC) would continue to preside over the judicial complaints process.
 The new process would see all complaints potentially raising concerns about a judge’s conduct considered by a three-person review panel.
 That panel would decide whether to investigate the complaint themselves (less serious allegations) or refer the complaint to a separate five-person hearing panel (serious allegations that could lead to removal from office).

 The five-person hearing panel would hold a public hearing into the complaint and decide whether to recommend the judge’s removal from office to the Minister of Justice.
 The judge would have an opportunity to appeal the hearing panel’s decision to an appeal panel composed of three CJC members and two judges.
 A final appeal could be launched to the Supreme Court of Canada, but only if that Court agrees to hear the appeal.
 This is different from the current process, which allows for judicial review through the federal courts, which has resulted in some lengthy and costly processes.

-The proposed process would include members of the general public on review panels, thereby giving them a role in determining how to sanction instances of misconduct not serious enough to warrant removal from office, and on five person hearing panels, thereby giving them a role in deciding whether a judge’s removal from office should be recommended to the Minister of Justice.
+The proposed process would include members of the general public on the three-person review panels, thereby giving them a role in determining how to sanction instances of misconduct not serious enough to warrant removal from office, and on five-person hearing panels, thereby giving them a role in deciding whether a judge’s removal from office should be recommended to the Minister of Justice.

 As part of the restructured process, the CJC would report annually on the number of complaints received and how they were resolved.